rajaneeshk90/logistics-rk/docs/implementation-guide/1_Logistics.md

 - REQUIRED.
 If the `catalog.providers[].items[].xinput.required` field is set to `"true"` , then the BAP MUST NOT fire a `select`, `init` or `confirm` call until the form is submitted and a successful response is received
 - RECOMMENDED.
 If the `catalog.providers[].items[].xinput.required` field is set to `"false"` , then the BAP SHOULD allow the user to skip filling the form

-### Discovery Flow of a Logistics service.
+### Example Workflow of the Discovery Process for a Logistics Service.
 Note: This is just one of the many ways to implement the Beckn Logistics specification.
 The implementors may want to implememt the Beckn Logistics specification as per their need.

 1. A customer looking for logistics services logs in to a logistics app, or a website, and makes a search request by providing the details of the services required, for example, the start and end location of the shipment, the type and weight of the object to be shipped etc.
-2. The logistics app forms a search request as per the Beckn logistics specification and sends the request to the Gateway Gateway.
+2. The logistics app forms a search request as per the Beckn logistics specification and sends the request to the Beckn Gateway.
 A Beckn Gateway is a component in a network where all the BAPs and BPPs register themselves.
 3. The Beckn Gateway(BG) broadcast the search request to all the BPPs registered on the Gateway.
 BG calls the search/ API endpoint implemented by the BPPs to broadcast the messages.
 4. The BPPs create a filtered catalogue based on the search request.
-5. Each of the BPPs calls the /on_search API endpoint implemented by the BAP to send a the filtered catalogue.
+5. Each of the BPPs calls the /on_search API endpoint implemented by the BAP to send a the filtered catalogue to the BAP.

 ### Example
 A search request for a logistics service provider may look like this